iTs-NOSLEN/iTs-NOSLEN/README.md

-### Hi there 👋 I'm Nelson Lozada,
+### Hi there 👋 I'm Nelson Lozada Morales,

-I'm a fourth-year Computer Science undergraduate at the University of Puerto Rico Bayamón.
+A fourth-year Computer Science undergraduate at the University of Puerto Rico Bayamón.

 ## 🎓 Education
 **University of Puerto Rico Bayamón**